Inflation Risk Definition

-Inflation Risk commonly refers to how the prices of goods and services increase more than expected or inversely, such situation results in the same amount of money resulting in less purchasing power.
+Inflation Risk commonly refers to how the prices of goods and services increase more than expected.
+Inversely, such a situation results in the same amount of money, resulting in less purchasing power.
 Inflation Risk is also known as Purchasing Power Risk.
+An inflation risk premium is a subtle yet impactful force that can sway the stability of an individual's or organization's financial portfolio.

 An example of Inflation Risk is Bond Markets.
-When the expected inflation increases, it increases the Nominal rates (Nominal Rate is simple Real Rate plus Inflation) and thereby decreasing the price of Fixed Income Securities.
+When the expected inflation increases, it increases the Nominal rates (Nominal Rate is simple Real Rate plus Inflation), thereby decreasing the price of Fixed Income Securities.
 The rationale for such a behavior is that bonds pay fixed coupons, and an increasing price level decreases the number of real goods and services that such Bond coupon payments will purchase.
-Thus, in short, this risk is the probability of the value of goods and services getting negatively affected due to a change in Inflation.

 Mr. A working in a Law firm, intends to retire at the age of 50 years.
 He is currently 30 years of age and has 20 more years before the age at which he wants to retire.
 He is now saving $5000 every year and wants to save $200000 to buy a house by the end of 20 years.